How to import entities from a CSV file

-You can import CSV (comma-separated values) files for Epics, Features, User Stories, Tasks, Bugs, Requests, Requesters, Users, Test Cases, Impediments in Targetprocess.
+You can import CSV files for Epics, Features, User Stories, Tasks, Bugs, Requests, Requesters, Users, Test Cases, Impediments in Targetprocess.

 Import from CSV files is just one method of batch data update in Targetprocess.
 Learn about other supported methods and choose the one that fits your needs best here: How to migrate or import data to Targetprocess from other project management system

 Let’s say, we’re looking to create a simple project backlog.
 Stories can be added one by one, but it’d be faster to import them.
 For that, create a simple list with several user stories in Excel and save the file as a .csv.
 You can download and use this template.

-As a first step, you should Upload CSV file to Targetprocess.
-Then specify which entities you’re going to import, the entity type column (for the dynamic entity type definition), the location of your CSV file and select the column delimiter.
+On the first step you specify which entities you’re going to import, the entity type column (for the dynamic entity type definition), the location of your CSV file and select the column delimiter.

 Targetprocess currently accepts 4 delimiters: